 A happy couple welcomes 2016 as First Night Westport fireworks burst...

+Registration will allow you to post comments on ctpost.com and create a ctpost.com Subscriber Portal account for you to manage subscriptions and email preferences.
 Westport's New Year's Eve Family Party features live music, dance, magic, comedy, fireworks and more.
-Family-friendly, alcohol-free.

 Comments